1platform/onebe/docs/classes/System_Env.Environment.md

 [System/Env](../modules/System_Env.md).Environment

+Class used to interact with the environment

 The environment handling class.
 Use the object exported by the module to get various environment variable values.

 ## Table of contents